 Friends of Marin Center Gallery

-This exhibit is on display in the Friends of Marin Center Gallery, in the Marin Center Exhibit Hall.
-The Gallery is open Monday through Friday, 9am - 5pm and select weekends when the room is not reserved.
+This exhibit is on display in the Friends of Marin Center Gallery, in the Marin Center Exhibit Hall building.
+The Gallery is open Monday through Friday, 9am - 5pm and select weekends, when the room is not reserved for an event.
 Closed Holidays.
 Please email email@example.com to ensure availability.